 Have some old Apple devices hanging around?
 Time to put them to work.

-Mario Armstrong is the tech expert on the TODAY show.
-This week he asks the question, “Do you always wonder what you are going to do with that old iPhone or iPad when you purchase the latest and greatest model?”
+This week on the TODAY show, I ask, “Do you always wonder what you are going to do with that old iPhone or iPad when you purchase the latest and greatest model?”

 Ever wondered how you can stay safe while browsing the web on public Wi-Fi when at a coffee shop, airport, or other unsecured network?
 I set up a decoy network at a hotel in New York city and see how many people I can trick into signing on to the fake network.
 You need to be careful because if you connect to a decoy network, all of your passwords, credit card info, and browsing history can be captured!
 This is called a “man-in-the-middle” attack and it is a real threat out there!